-opcode Name Comment 0 Advertise Sent by a multicast sourcechannel owner to broadcast the current mapping(s) from one or more group addresses to their 1 Solicit corresponding channel number(s).
-Sent to request multicast sourcechannel owner(s) to advertise the indicated channel mapping(s) as soon as possible.
+opcode Name Comment 0 Advertise Sent by a multicast channel owner to broadcast the current mapping(s) from one or more group addresses to their corresponding channel number(s).
+1 Solicit Sent to request multicast channel owner(s) to advertise the indicated channel mapping(s) as soon as possible.